dineshkvs1304/housing-ml-pipeline/README.md

 ---

-## Health Check Endpoint
+# Health Check Endpoint

-The API includes a simple endpoint to verify that the service is running.
+A simple health check endpoint is included to verify that the API is running.

 ```
 GET /health